The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 - Microsoft’s Surface Studio: The newest member of Microsoft’s device family (ZDNet)

-Who Microsoft Surface Studio is for
+Who is the target market for Microsoft Surface Studio 2?

 - Microsoft aims high with new Surface hardware (ZDNet)